andybrandt/mcp-simple-textedit/README.md

 # MCP Simple TextEdit

-*An MCP server providing AI-optimized text editing capabilities.*
+An MCP server providing AI-optimized text editing capabilities.

+*This is an experimental server, backup files you intend AI to edit using it.
+Only appending function can be considered reliable*

 ## Why Pattern-Based Editing?